MicrosoftDocs/learn/learn-pr/azure/gain-insights-data-kusto-query-language/includes/7-exercise-introduce-variables-let-statement.md

-We've used a meteorological dataset to aggregation and visualize data.
+We've used a meteorological dataset to aggregate and visualize data.
 Here, you'll learn how to use `let` statements to introduce variables and organize complex queries.

 `let` statements are useful for breaking up a complex expression into multiple parts, defining constants outside of the query body for readability, or defining a variable once and using it multiple times within a query.
 You can use `let` statements to create well-organized complex queries.
 You can use multiple `let` statements; each statement must be followed by a semicolon (`;`).